clulab/habitus-utils/directionality/README_commandline_input.md

 ##### Trigger verbs

-- Trigger verbs should be provided in the file data/verbs.py as a comma separated list.
+- Trigger verbs should be provided as the command line argument `--triggers`.

 e.g.,
 ```
-all_promote_verbs = ["improves", "accelerates", "boosts", "compounds", "enhances", "escalates",
-                           "increases", "facilitates", "spikes"]
+--triggers improves accelerates

 ```

+Note: trigger verbs are optional.
+If not trigger verbs are provided, code will default to the `all_promote_verbs`  in `data/verbs.py`

 ### Masked language models